siddhi-io/siddhi-store-mongodb/README.md

 ## Dependencies

-MongoDB connector jar should be added to the runtime.
+MongoDB connector jar and its dependencies should be added to the runtime (mongodb-java-driver-3.4.2, includes all the dependencies).
 For installing third party connectors on various Siddhi execution environments refer Siddhi documentation section on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">adding third party libraries</a>.

 ## Installation